GameChaos/goldsrctosource/README.md

 5. Skybox textures don't get converted.

 Some (mostly finished) features:
 1. Automatic texture conversion (including transparent textures).
-Source 1 also seems to support goldsrc animated textures.
+Source 1 also seems to support GoldSrc animated textures.
 2. Lighting conversion from GoldSrc to Source 1 BSP.
 (1:1 lighting!)
 3. Conversion to BSP and VMF (as mentioned before).
 4. Loads of jank and bugs.